adambaumeister/goflow/README.md

-# **This is pre-release, Alpha software.
-Use at your own risk!**
 # Description
 <p align="center">
     <img src="https://i.imgur.com/HdIxEOB.png">
 </p>
-This is a very early release of Goflow, a golang-based netflow collector with a flexible backend.
+A golang-based netflow collector with a flexible backend.

 A list of upcoming features can be found under the issue tracker for this project.